We are a spiritual society that exists to honor a beloved pope, Saint John Paul II, and seek his heavenly intercession.

 8:00AM, 12:10PM*, and 6:00PM

 *A monthly noon Mass is said for the intentions of the members of the Society of St. John Paul II.
-Please call the administrative office for dates.
+Please check the calendar for dates.

 8:00AM (6:00PM vigil Mass)